 However, cholecalciferol is also produced industrially for use as a food supplement and many ‘fortified’ but processed foods, such as breakfast cereals, contain it.

 A lack of Vitamin D results in impaired bone mineralization and bone damage which leads to bone-softening diseases such as Osteomalacia, also known as Ricketts when it affects children.
-This disease can cause bending of the spine, bowing of the legs, muscle weakness, increased bone fragility and a greater risk of fractures.
-Pregnant and breastfeeding women, children under the age of 5 years, older people over the age of 65 years, people who have low on no exposure to sunlight (for example, the housebound) and people who have darker skin tones are more at risk of Vitamin D deficiency.
-In the UK, pregnant and breast feeding women are recommended to take Vitamin D supplements (0.01mg) daily.
+This condition can cause bending of the spine, bowing of the legs, muscle weakness, increased bone fragility and a higher risk of fractures.
+Pregnant and breastfeeding women, children under the age of 5 years, older people over the age of 65 years, people who have low or no exposure to sunlight (for example, the housebound) and people who have darker skin tones are more at risk of Vitamin D deficiency.
+In the UK, pregnant and breastfeeding women are recommended to take Vitamin D supplements (0.01mg) daily.

-Aside from the obvious benefits in avoiding the health problems caused by Vitamin D deficiency there has, in recent years, been an increased interest in the other potential health benefits of Vitamin D3.
-There is evidence that Vitamin D could play a role in preventing/relieving a wide range of serious conditions:
+Aside from the obvious benefits of avoiding the health problems caused by Vitamin D deficiency there has, in recent years, been an increased interest in the other potential health benefits of Vitamin D3.
+There is evidence that Vitamin D could play a role in preventing/relieving a wide range of severe conditions:

-There is a delicate balance between too much and too little calcium in your blood and therefore supplementation should remain conservative and within accepted limits at present despite many doctors recommending a very high daily dosage.
+There is a delicate balance between too much and too little calcium in your blood, and therefore supplementation should remain conservative and within acceptable limits at present despite many doctors recommending a very high daily dosage.